Family Roles In Addiction: Can Family Help With Substance Abuse Challenges?

-Their behavior can be helpful for keeping them out of stressful family situations.
-But it can also cause them to suffer quietly because they won't speak up when they need something.
+Their behavior can help keep them out of stressful family situations.
+But it can also cause them to suffer quietly because they won’t speak up when they need something.

 If you have a family member struggling with substance abuse, it can be helpful to understand the family roles above.
 Being aware of the different roles can help you to see which role you may be falling into and what things to watch out for.

 With that in mind, there are some things you can try to help your loved one:

 Get Educated About Addiction: There are lots of resources you can find online to help you learn more about addiction and substance abuse.
 This can help you to gain a better understanding of how addiction happens and that it’s not merely a choice your loved one is making.